temperlang/temperlang-blog/posts/tangle-of-strings.md

   many times, or just the substring, which means that slice comparison within the same language will not be preserved.

 Temper's string order might not match the runtime's.
 This could cause mismatches between, for example, iteration order for sorted collections implemented in Temper and native implementations.
-There is no perfect choice for string sort order, but Temper views inconsistent semantics as the clear worse choice.
+There is no perfect choice for string sort order, but Temper views inconsistent semantics as the worst choice.
 All else being equal, Temper's design biases towards semantic choices that prevail in languages preferred for high-{performance,throughput} code, so our string comparison is lexical by codepoint like languages that use UTF-8 under the hood.
-There's some indications that this string order is emerging as a network string order[^34].
+There are some indications that this string order is emerging as a network string order[^34].
 Going back to the question posed at the top of this article:

 ```temper
 🐚$ temper repl